Inpatient Rehabilitation at Forrest General's Rehab Center

-Forrest Health offers inpatient rehabilitation services at Forrest General Hospital through a highly-specialized acute rehabilitation facility.
-The Inpatient Rehabilitation Facility functions as a stand-alone rehabilitation facility, but with all of the added benefits of being inside the hospital such as access to labs, physicians and emergency care.
+Forrest Health offers inpatient rehabilitation services at Forrest General Hospital through a highly-specialized acute rehabilitation center.
+The Forrest General Rehab Center (FGRC) functions as a stand-alone rehabilitation facility, but with all of the added benefits of being inside the hospital such as access to labs, physicians and emergency care.

 The inpatient rehabilitation program ensures that patients get intensive rehabilitation at least 5 days a week.
 Our facility maintains a discharge home rate of 85 percent, meaning that when patients leave the hospital, they're going home with their highest possible level of function.